Donny Deutsch: Personal life

-In 2001, he married Stacy Josloff, but they divorced four years later.
-Deutsch's former girlfriend Amanda Zacharia gave birth to their daughter, Daisy, in 2007.
+Deutsch has been married and divorced twice; he has three daughters.
+His first wife was Jodi Stievelman Deutsch.
+In 2001, he married Stacy Josloff; they divorced in 2005.

 Deutsch purchased a five-story property in New York City for $21 million and reportedly spent another $20 million on renovations in 2006.
-Deutsch also purchased a $29 million home in East Hampton Village, New York.

-On February 25, 2013, on Piers Morgan Tonight, Deutsch declared that he is a member of the Democratic Party.
-Deutsch has also stated: "I'm a feminist."
+On February 25, 2013, on Piers Morgan Tonight, Deutsch declared that he is a member of the Democratic Party; he has also described himself as a feminist.

 Writing

 He has published several books, including a business motivation book, Often Wrong, Never in Doubt — Unleash the Business Rebel Within (2005), written with co-author Peter Knobler.
 The book received mixed reviews with a Publishers Weekly review saying: 'In the chapter "It All Comes Back to Babes" he delivers this new low for the business genre: "I'm not going to fuck somebody for business... unless she's really hot.
 Why not?
 I'd fuck her if we weren't doing business.'